 1(j) Each student shall have one vote for each officer position on the election ballot with the exception of the offices of President and Vice President which run on the same ticket.
 In cases where there are two campus senator positions, a student shall have one vote for each seat.

 2(a) The SGA President shall appoint an Election Commissioner with the approval of a majority of the Senate present and voting.
 The Election Commissioner shall hold his office for the entire fall or Spring semesters, or until the Election process is over; provided that the Election Commissioner may be removed from office by the SGA President for cause if approved by 2/3 of the senators voting and present.

 2(b) The Election Commissioner shall be the chief Election officer.

-2(c) The Election Commissioner shall have access to adequate funds to promote the election if needed.
+2(c) The Election Commissioner shall have access to funding for up to 10% of the SGA annual budget to promote the election if needed

 Article 3: Duties of the Election Commissioner